nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Saving the data

-Weeblingo data is saved in the hard disk automatically after any command that changes the data.
+Weeblingo data is saved in the hard disk automatically after any command.
 There is no need to save manually.

 #### Adding and removing entries `[coming in v2.0]`